mvolkmann/blog/src/web-dev-tips.md

 - `flex-grow`

-  This is applied to children, not the container.
+  This is applied to children, not to the container.
   It affects the amount of space allocated to the element.
   The default value is zero.
   The `flex-grow` values of all the children are added to obtain a total.